yasingole/Dev-Ops-Project/README.md

 - Instance Type
 - Key Name

-For this project these arr the `terraform.tfvars` for each production environment:
+For this project these are the `terraform.tfvars` for each production environment:
 Dev:
 ```
 # Environment